manuelfarzini/cppslice/README.md

 # Slice class

 This personal 'tiny' project is for educational purposes.
-I am diving into it to improve my skills with templates, `if constexpr`, concepts, and other modern C++ features.
+I am diving into it to improve my skills with C++, focusing on templates, memory model and modern features like `if constexpr` and concepts.